 Before Phuket was developed into a tourist hub, wild elephants used to roam its dense forests and rolling hills.
 Today, their numbers are dwindling.
 Instead of lounging by the beach all day, travelers can explore the area inland on elephant tours.

 These elephant trekking tours offer a much-needed lift to the tourism industry, and generate the funds to assure the survival of thousands of elephants in a dignified manner.
-Be sure to go with ethnical operators who ensure the elephants are well taken care of – these tours can be booked through most Phuket hotels.
+Be sure to go with ethnical operators who ensure the elephants are well taken care of.

 5. Zorb, New Zealand